oweitman/ioBroker.vis-2-widgets-rssfeed/README.md

 this adapter contains only the vis-2 widgets for the adapter rssfeed.

-For a detailed description of the widgets and functionality  see Adapter rssfeed.
+For a detailed description of the widgets and functionality, see Adapter rssfeed.

 ## Changelog
 <!--
 	Placeholder for next versions:
-	### __WORK IN PROGRESS__
+	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+- Removed styles libraries as they are not compatible with vis 2.0

 ### 0.2.4 (2024-06-25)

-- fix github commands to non deprecated
+- fix GitHub commands to non deprecated

 ### 0.2.3 (2024-06-25)

-- switch nodeversion in github actions
+- switch nodeversion in GitHub actions
 - change upload to v4
-- upgrade github commands to non deprecated
+- upgrade GitHub commands to non deprecated
 - adjust copy commands in gulpfile

 ### 0.2.2 (2024-06-25)

-- remove withstyles
+- remove `withStyles`
 - translate some missing keys

 ### 0.2.1 (2024-06-24)